Red Bud-curious? These homes are on the market - NewsBreak

 Red Bud-curious?
 These homes are on the market

-"The Elly" is one of many floor plans offer in Natalie Estates Built by D&F Home Builders, Inc, known for Quality Construction and Impressive Modern Designs with Open Concepts.
-Standard features include 2 x 6 construction, hardwood foyer, gas fireplace with marble surround and wood mantle, upgraded carpet and vinyl flooring.
+"The Pam" is one of many floor plans offered in Natalie Estates Built by D&F Home Builders, Inc, known for Quality Construction and Impressive Modern Designs with Open Concepts.
+Standard features include 2 x 6 construction, hardwood foyer, granite counter tops, gas fireplace with marble surround and wood mantle, upgraded carpet and vinyl flooring.
 Master bedroom features a large walk in closet.
-Master bath has double bowl vanity, tub and separate shower.
-Bathrooms include cultured marble vanity tops and adult-height vanities.
-Also included is a full, unfinished basement, generous sized 2-car garage with auto door opener, 12 x 12 patio.
+Master bath has double bowl vanity.
+Bathrooms include cultured marble vanity tops with adult-height vanities.
+Also included is a full, unfinished basement, 2 garage with auto door opener, 12 x 12 patio.
 Call today for help choosing a lot and to schedule a consultation.
 Agent Related to seller.
 Photos and virtual tours are sample photos only.
-This home is not built, but could be built within 4-5 months from start date.
-Natalie Estates minimum Square Foot requirement is 1400 Sq Ft for 1 story, 2100 Sq Ft for 2 story.
 Reserve your lot today!

 For open house information, contact Raquel Vice, Century 21 Advantage at 281-762-1

-Back on the market due to buyer Contingency.
-BRAND NEW ROOF!!!!
-Let your DIY creativity flow w/this great opportunity to personalize this one of a kind 4 bedroom, 3 bathroom house on 8.10 private acres in Waterloo school district.
-House features large great room addition with fireplace, built-ins and a wall of windows overlooking your private wooded view!
-Main Floor also has large hearth room off of dining room with second fire place.
-Breakfast room walkout to wrap around deck that will need renovating.
-3 nice size bedrooms on the main and shared hall bath.
-Full walkout basement to lower level recreation area that could accommodate a new pool if existing one can't be repaired.
-Full bath and 4th bedroom w/large walk in closet.
-Large family room w/rec room, 3rd fireplace & wet bar finish the lower level.
-Massive shed w/ overhead doors - perfect for projects & toys!
-Property is fully wooded for low maintenance.
-House needs work but opportunities like this are few & far between!
+If your just starting out this 2 Bedroom home has many possibilities.
+The floors are all wood under the carpeting.
+Granite kitchen counter, roof (2005) furnace (2007), ac and water heater installed in 2007.
+Some newer windows, a basement for storage and more.
+Call today and see how rewarding home ownership can be.

-For open house information, contact Tammy Hines, Tammy Mitchell Hines & Co. at 281-395-9
+For open house information, contact Florence Kane, Golden Key Realty at 443-221-1

-"The Drew" is one of many floor plans offer in Natalie Estates Built by D&F Home Builders, Inc, known for Quality Construction and Impressive Modern Designs with Open Concepts.
-Standard features include 2 x 6 construction, hardwood foyer, gas fireplace with marble surround and wood mantle, upgraded carpet and vinyl flooring.
-Master bedroom features a large walk in closet.
-Master bath has double bowl vanity, tub and separate shower.
+"The Villa" is one of many floor plans offered in Natalie Estates Built by D&F Home Builders, Inc, known for Quality Construction since 1996 and offer Impressive Modern Designs.
+The Villa floor plan is a modern open concept plan, 2x6 construction, with hardwood foyer, fireplace with marble surround & wood mantle in the living room, upgraded carpet and vinyl flooring.
+Master bedroom features bay window, a spacious Master bath with double bowl vanity and 5' walk in shower.
 Bathrooms include cultured marble vanity tops and adult-height vanities.
-Also included is a full, unfinished basement, generous sized 2-car garage with auto door opener, 12 x 12 patio.
+Step out the back door and enjoy the covered patio with ceiling fan.
+This home will also include a full, unfinished basement, 2-car 21' deep x 24' wide garage.
 Call today for help choosing a lot and to schedule a consultation.
-Agent Related to seller.
-Photos and virtual tours are sample photos only.
-This home is not built, but could be built within 4-5 months from start date.
-Natalie Estates minimum Square Foot requirement is 1400 Sq Ft for 1 story, 2100 Sq Ft for 2 story.
-Reserve your lot today!
+Agent Related to Seller.
+Photos and virtual tours are samples only.
+This home is not built, but could be built within 4-5 months.
+To view this floor plan Visit the Display Model at 1904 Ravenel, Swansea, IL.

 For open house information, contact Raquel Vice, Century 21 Advantage at 281-762-1

-Amazing NEW CONSTRUCTION.....
-This 4 bedroom, 2.5 bath home , with a 3 car garage is in Country Club Hills!
-This home has 2234 sq feet!
-This home has Luxury Vinyl Plank flooring in the common areas!
-The beautiful Kitchen includes granite counters!
-This home has an open floor plan with some Vaulted ceilings!!
-The bedrooms are spacious and carpeted!
-Master suite is on the main and master shower is a marble!!
-Pocket door for master walk in closet.
-Drop zone and cabinets!
-Covered 12x12 patio!
-Appliance allowance!
-EV Car Charger included.
-This house is a must see!!
+If you are looking for an estate in the country that is less that a half and hour to South County or downtown ST. Louis this could be your home.
+This home is on a private setting with a 104x60 outbuilding with a work shop, great area for horses, has possabilties for a lake and has all of the beauty of Amish cabinets and expansive entertaining areas.
+This home has to many options to list such as beautiful hardwoods, enormous kitchen, split bedroom plan, Geo-Thermal heating and air,just to name a few.
+This is one that you will want to see.

-For open house information, contact Tammy Hines, Tammy Mitchell Hines & Co. at 281-395-9
+For open house information, contact Doug Payne, Southern Illinois Realty, LLC at 233-110-1

 Comments / 0